 Your budget needs to be adequate enough to allow ads to show, for example, if average CPC (cost per click) is high and your budget is too low, ads might be prevented from showing altogether.

 So, do Google Ads work?
 Yes…if you have a well-structured campaign with targeted keywords and if you’re thinking of running Google Ads you’ll need to ensure you have effective PPC management.
-We are a Google Premier Partner, with Ads certified experts who do this stuff every day 🙂
+We are a Google Premier Partner, with Ads certified paid media experts who do this stuff every day 🙂